vapor/docs/3.0/docs/vapor/middleware.md

 # Middleware

-This guide will introduce you to middleware.
-Middlewares are a type of code that operate “in the middle” of a request coming in and out of the Vapor software.
+Middleware is a logic chain between the client and a Vapor route handler.
+It allows you to make operations on incoming requests before they get to the route handler, and on outgoing responses before they go to the client.

 ## Configuration, and ErrorMiddleware

-Middleware is registered in your `config.swift` file.
-ErrorMiddleware is a very common example; it will take a thrown error in your software and convert it to a legible HTTP response code.
+Middleware is registered in your `config.swift` file. `ErrorMiddleware` is a very common example; it will take a thrown error in your software and convert it to a legible HTTP response code.

 ```swift
 var middlewares = MiddlewareConfig()